A Real Vice Principal Grades Danny McBride's Filthy 'Vice Principals'

 It's outrageous -- but is it really that crazy?
 After all, McBride spent some time in the trenches as a substitute teacher.
 To determine how accurate the show's portrayal of life in the teachers' lounge is, we reached out to Chuck (not his real name), a veteran assistant principal -- he told us people don't call them "vice principals" in his district -- and former high school dean, to figure out if Vice Principals passes the believability test, or if it needs to go back to fucking summer school.

-The show opens with Bill Murray's principal character retiring, leaving an open position, and thrusting the school into chaos.
+The backstabbing: B+The show opens with Bill Murray's principal character retiring, leaving an open position, and thrusting the school into chaos.
 It's what creates the initial conflict between McBride and Goggins, and, according to our assistant principal, it's a pretty accurate portrayal of what that situation could look like.

 "That actually happened at the high school I used to work at two years in a row," says Chuck.
 "Both the principals left for other jobs in like the third week of July or beginning of August, which creates a power vacuum.
 A longtime assistant principal really wanted the job and the staff was supporting him for the job, and for whatever reason he didn't get it because of some political bullshit and they hired a guy who wasn't very good."

-If you remember some of Eastbound and Down's more potent zingers -- never forget Kenny Powers had "a cock like a burmese python and the mind of a fucking scientist" -- then the language of Vice Principals isn't shocking.
+The extreme language: DIf you remember some of Eastbound and Down's more potent zingers -- never forget Kenny Powers had "a cock like a burmese python and the mind of a fucking scientist" -- then the language of Vice Principals isn't shocking.
 Still, it can be jarring in such a kid-friendly context.
 At one point, McBride tells a snot-nosed teenager, "I'll bounce you the fuck out of this school."
 At our source's schools, that type of language wouldn't fly -- especially in front of a student.

 "Obviously within earshot of the kids, you have to keep it professional," he says.
 "That type of swearing?
 I've never done that or seen anybody do that.
 But I do have a colleague who I've argued with.
 We've yelled and screamed at each other.
 One time we we're yelling so loud that other teachers thought we we're getting in a fight."